 It’s fun, it’s engaging and the little ones love it!
 Start your free trial today and watch your child’s vocabulary grow in no time. 💕

-1. Use Vocabulary Outside The Classroom
+1. Use Vocabulary Outside the Classroom

 One great way that can help parents teach new vocabulary while homeschooling is to actually go beyond the boundaries of the classroom.
-Whether you are planning a picnic or a visit to a museum, these can serve as perfect opportunities of learning new words.
+Whether you are planning a picnic or a visit to a museum, these can serve as perfect opportunities for learning new words.
 You can even plan such activities around teaching children of all age groups new words.

 The important thing for these activities to be a success is to be able to teach these words in a fun way.
 For example, you can introduce the children to these new words and then ask them to place them in a sentence.
 It is a good idea to have their notebooks ready so they can write down their new words and keep track of everything they learn.

-2. Turn Learning Into a DIY Project
+2. Make Learning a DIY Project

-3. Show Them How to Use a Word Journal
+3. Keep a Word Journal

-A word journal can be an awesome way for your child to learn more about organization and keeping lists.
+A word journal can be an awesome way for your child to learn vocabulary and more about organization and keeping lists.
 This journal can have different shapes, but you can start by creating lists for each day of the week, categories of words or their importance.
 You can add as many categories and lists as you like, so your children can add the new words they learn into the appropriate ones.